mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 ## Usage

-Before using the script, ensure that the necessary dependencies are installed for the respective version you choose (Python or Go).
+Before using the script, ensure that the necessary dependencies are installed for the respective version you choose (Python, Go, or web).

 ### Python Version